tvelliott/SDR_at86rf215/README.md

 <BR>To compile:
 <BR>install the gcc arm toolchain version gcc-arm-none-eabi-7-2018-q2-update/
-<BR>In the firmware directory, create a symbolic link to the toolchain: e.g.  ln -s ../gcc-arm-none-eabi-7-2018-q2-update arm-toolchain
+<BR>In the firmware directory, create a symbolic link to the toolchain:
+<BR>e.g.  ln -s ../gcc-arm-none-eabi-7-2018-q2-update  arm-toolchain
 <BR>Then type 'make'
 <BR>
 <BR>